Jesu, juva

 The Three Courts

-The Outer Court:Where you start to focus on God, pushing away distractions.
+The Outer Court: Where we start to focus on God, pushing away distractions.

-The Inner Court:Where prayer flows and you feel connected to God.
+The Inner Court: Where prayer flows and we feel connected to God.

-The Holy of Holies:Where time stands still, your heart swells, and you feel the very presence of God.
+The Holy of Holies: Where time stands still, our hearts swell, and we feel the very presence of God.

-Romans 6:13 — Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to Him as an instrument of righteousness.
+Romans 6:13, “Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to Him as an instrument of righteousness.”

 YOUR MISSION

-Men, here’s your assignment:
+Men, here’s our assignment:

 - Pick up your mat.
 Own your testimony.
 Carry it with you.